svekeman/www-greenitglobe/www.greenitglobe.com/content/home/howitworks_box.md

 #Don't remove title!
 title = "howitworks_box"

-header = "What it does."
+header = "What it does"

 summary = "Archive, blockchain, databases, Docker and virtual servers.
 Cloud units can be combined to create any IT architecture in an easy, reliable and scalable manner."